EXECUTIVE CONTINUITY7 MIN READ

 The Bottom Line

 “For remote executives, internet reliability is not a technical consideration—it's a business asset.
-The difference between an executive who drops calls occasionally and one who never does is not luck.It's infrastructure.”
+The difference between an executive who drops calls and one who never does is not luck.It's architecture.”

 Remove Internet from Your Decision Stack